Cuba fuel shortages prompt rationing, event cancellations

 He blamed he shortages on technical production problems in the refineries, which were built in 1957.

-Cuban authorities have not given a specific reason for the shortages, but in previous days have mentioned difficulties with “inputs,” which Piñón said could refer to an additive Cuba gets from Iran needed to refine Venezuela's heavy crude.
+Cuban authorities have not given a specific reason for the shortages, but in previous days have mentioned difficulties with “inputs,” which Piñón said could refer to a shortage in Venezuela of a crude oil additive it obtains from Iran for its heavy crude before it is sent to Cuba for refining.

 The fuel shortages started being critical this weekend.